tctree333/Backpack-WiFi/README.md

 # Files
 "backpack_wifi" is a simplified version with basic css.
 Within the folder, "backpack_wifi.ino" is what you flash to your ESP8266. "index.h" is the HTML code for the web interface.

+The "backpack_wifi_fancy" folder is functionally the same as the normal "backpack_wifi" but with fancy CSS animations done by my friend Jad.

 # To use
 Clone the repository to your computer.
-Open "backpack_alarm" with the Arduino IDE.
+Open the folder of your choice with the Arduino IDE.
 Upload to your ESP8266.